cj0424/Project360-Continuity-Agent/README.md

 Outlook and OneDrive evidence currently enters as plain-text files rather than live Microsoft 365 connections.
 The downstream retrieval and reasoning workflow is source-independent, so live connectors can be added without rebuilding the core logic.

-Excel updates follow the same structured approach as Jira and could be automated through the Microsoft 365 connector.
-Word remains a deliberate human step because editing prose in context is more open-ended than changing a structured field.
+Excel updates follow the same structured approach as Jira and could be automated through excel node.
+Microsoft Word remains a deliberate human step because editing prose in context is more open-ended than changing a structured field.

 Telegram is a stand-in for the messaging layer; the approval workflow could be connected to Microsoft Teams without changing the underlying logic.